The IRC in Turlock, CA

 Other Ways to Get Involved: Employ refugees, connect us to affordable housing option.

-What do refugees contribute to Turlock?
+How do newcomers contribute to Turlock?

 Our impact